momentumlearn/curriculum-notes/py-intro.md

-# Introduction to Programming with JavaScript
+# Introduction to Python

+### These notes follow the structure of the js-intro notes.

 ---

 ## Where does Python come from?

 - General purpose programming language developed by Guido van Rossum and released in 1991.
+The current version in use is Python3.

 ### Stated Goals